 - Include contact information so customers can get in touch

-Top tip: write out a clear shipping and returns policy and add it to your store.
-It will save you a lot of headaches.
-Your customers will be clear what to expect and you’ll save time answering routine inquiries.
+We recommend you write out a clear shipping and returns policy and add it to your store.
+It’ll save you a lot of headaches.
+Your customers will be clear about what to expect, and you’ll save time answering routine inquiries.
 Time you can then spend growing your brand and making sales!

 Selling online without the right license can land you with a hefty fine, so make sure you’ve got your paperwork in order.

 The point at which you need to apply for a license will vary by area.
 Check what license you need by visiting the US Small Business Administration (SBA) website.

 The SBA can also give you information on what business taxes you need to be aware of.
 Tax laws aren’t just to do with where you’re operating from, but where your customers are, and what you’re selling them.